 Okera Mairi: Old Year’s Eve

-Festival of the Lights Osaka
+Festival of Lights Osaka

-Osaka has two different illuminations: the Midosuji Illumination and the Hikari Renaissance.
-The Midosuji is recognized as the street with the most illuminated trees in the world, with lights stretching over 4 km.
+Osaka has two different winter illuminations: the Midosuji Illumination and the Hikari Renaissance.
+Midosuji is recognized as the street with the most illuminated trees in the world, with lights stretching over 4 km.
 One of the highlights of the Hikari Renaissance is the Wall Tapestry Lighting Show — a projection onto the facade of the historic Nakanoshima Library.

 Osaka Christmas Market